 Although this question is often forgotten, asking this is vital for any candidate.
 It shows the interviewer that you have thought about the next stage, and provides you with an indication on whether you need to prepare more for subsequent interview rounds.

-Irina advises, “Seek a deeper understanding of the role during the first interview round so you can further tailor your answers in the next round.
+Our senior consultant advises, “Seek a deeper understanding of the role during the first interview round so you can further tailor your answers in the next round.
 Genuinely ask the interviewer for recommendations on how you could better prepare yourself for the next round.”

 “If you are able to find out who will be interviewing you next, you can even proactively check the professional history of the interviewers through online professional platforms like LinkedIn to understand their expectations or find common experience (companies you work for, industries, location covered etc).”